MURDERGUTS/MURDERGUTS/README.md

 howdy, partners! im pretty new to github 'ere.

-originally wanted github to claim my user. (that i always use) mainly using this for ponytown. not gonna put actual work into my file.
+originally wanted github to claim my user. (that i always use) mainly using this for ponytown. my ass learned how to put images now !!!!

 im on the game alot!